 You can modify the projected total sales using the modifer (percentage), or by entering a new total sales amount for the day.
 Modifying the prediction will retain the same pattern of sales, but increase or decrease the amounts proportionally across the day.
 You can also "fine-tune" predictions at different points of the day.

 Configuring required staff predictions

-This opens up a field to enter a ratio of the value of sales (or number of transactions) required before each additional employee is required.
+This opens up a field to enter a ratio of the value of demand (sales, transactions, etc.) required before each additional employee is required.

 You can enter the ratios in either of the below ways:

-Option A: enter a simple ratio, e.g. for every $50 in a 15 minute, roster a staff member
+Option A: enter a simple ratio, e.g. for every $50 in a 15 minute block, roster a staff member.